 Google will take citation links into account when they evaluate your website.
 However unlike normal back-links a citation links does not have to point back to your website, some citations are written in simple plain text.

 Your NAP listing should be consistent with the information provided on your website and on your Google Plus business page.

 For example here is a correct NAP listing for a meat company in Devon.

 ABC Meat Company, 1 High Street, London, BN1 ABC, 0044 1234 567899

-And by consistent it means that you should keep to that same format when posting your NAP details and not for change it to ABE Meats Ltd, 1 the high street, Devon.
-1234567899 or other formats that may confuse Google and other search engines.
+And by consistent it means that you should keep to that same format when posting your NAP details and not change it to ABE Meats Ltd, 1 the high street, Brighton, East Sussex, Tel 1234567899 or other formats that may confuse Google and other search engines.